Chat with us, powered by LiveChat

 Pinot noir grapes are grown around the world, mostly in the cooler regions, but the grape is chiefly associated with the Burgundy region of France.
 It is widely considered to produce some of the finest wines in the world, but is a difficult variety to cultivate and transform into wine.

 Despite this, Pinot wines are among the most popular in the world.
-Joel Fleischman of Vanity Fair describes Pinot noir as "the most romantic of wines, with so voluptuous a perfume, so sweet an
+Joel Fleischman of Vanity Fair describes Pinot noir as "the most romantic of wines, with so voluptuous a perfume, so sweet an edge, and so powerful a punch that, like falling in love, they make the blood run hot and the soul wax embarrassingly poetic."
+Master Sommelier Madeline Triffon calls pinot "sex in

 Read more

-6. Sangiovese
+8. Sangiovese

 Sangiovese